Gilbert Gottfried: Career

-He appeared as Peter’s horse in an episode of Family Guy entitled "Boys Do Cry" (in which Peter Griffin is enthused to learn that Gottfried is providing the horse's voice).
+He appeared as Peter's horse in an episode of Family Guy entitled "Boys Do Cry", in which Peter is excited to learn that Gottfried is providing the voice of the horse.
+He also voiced himself in some episodes.
 He also guest-starred in Hannah Montana as Barny Bittmen.
 In January 2009, Gottfried worked again with David Faustino for an episode of Faustino's show Star-ving.
 In 2011, Gottfried appeared in the episode "Lost Traveller" on Law & Order: Special Victims Unit as Leo Gerber, a sarcastic computer professional working for the NYPD's Technical Assistance Response Unit, which producer Warren Leight said could become a recurring character.
-Gottfried read a section from the hit book Fifty Shades of Grey in a June 2012 YouTube video, which was created with the aim of using Gottfried's trademark voice to make fun of the book's graphic sexual content.
+Gottfried read a section from the hit book Fifty Shades of Grey in a June 2012 YouTube video, which was created with the aim of using his trademark voice to make fun of the book's graphic sexual content.

 In 2011, Gottfried published his only book Rubber Balls and Liquor.

-In 2013, he became a member of "Team Rachael" on the second season of Food Network's Rachael vs. Guy: Celebrity Cook-Off.
-In March that year he appeared on ABC's Celebrity Wife Swap.
-He swapped wives with Alan Thicke.
-He was also a commentator on truTV Presents: World's Dumbest....
+In 2013, he became a member of "Team Rachael" in the second season of Food Network's Rachael vs. Guy: Celebrity Cook-Off.
+In March that year, he appeared on ABC's Celebrity Wife Swap, in which he swapped wives with Alan Thicke.
+He was also a commentator on TruTV's World's Dumbest....

-On May 28, 2014, Sideshow Network premiered Gilbert Gottfried's Amazing Colossal Podcast, an interview series where Gottfried and his co-host Frank Santopadre discussed classic films and talk to "Hollywood legends and behind-the-scenes talents" who shaped Gottfried's childhood and influenced his comedy.
+On May 28, 2014, Sideshow Network premiered Gilbert Gottfried's Amazing Colossal Podcast, an interview podcast where Gottfried and his co-host Frank Santopadre discussed classic films and talk to "Hollywood legends and behind-the-scenes talents" who shaped Gottfried's childhood and influenced his comedy.
 His first guest was Dick Cavett.
-His final guest was Brenda Vaccaro, in a two part episode released on April 25 and May 2, 2022.
-Gottfried would be hospitalized a few hours after the episode's recording.
+His final guest was Brenda Vaccaro in a two part episode released on April 25 and May 2, 2022.
+Gottfried was hospitalized a few hours after the episode's recording.
 Since Gottfried's death, the podcast continued by re-uploading older episodes in honor of his legacy.

 Gottfried was the third contestant fired during the fourteenth season of the NBC reality show The Celebrity Apprentice.
-In 2016 he played the 'Pig Man' in a comedy/fantasy film Abnormal Attraction.
-In 2017 he appeared as himself in Episodes, where a contestant on a fictional TV endurance game show is penalized with "48 hours of Gilbert Gottfried".
+In 2016, he played the "Pig Man" in a comedy / fantasy film titled Abnormal Attraction.
+In 2017, he appeared as himself in Episodes, where a contestant on a fictional TV endurance game show is penalized with "48 hours of Gilbert Gottfried".

-On June 10, 2018, Gottfried appeared in a special segment of Last Week Tonight with John Oliver where, for UK viewers only, a segment about the UK's law restricting broadcast of debates from the Houses of Parliament was replaced by five minutes of him reading "3-star Yelp reviews" along with host John Oliver telling the audience "you brought this on yourself because of your stupid law".
+On June 10, 2018, Gottfried appeared in a special segment of Last Week Tonight with John Oliver where, for UK viewers only, a segment about the UK's law restricting broadcast of debates from the Houses of Parliament was replaced by 5 minutes of him reading "3-star Yelp reviews" along with host John Oliver telling the audience "you brought this on yourself because of your stupid law."
 He returned on November 18, 2018, in the show's last episode of the year to read out extracts from the Brexit agreement, again for UK viewers only.
 He had previously performed as "the real voice of Jared Kushner" in dubbed film clips on the show.